wengmister/BiDexHand/README.md

 # Overview

 This is the open source release of the BiDexHand V4, a robotic hand featuring 16 degrees of freedom.
-It utilizes a cable-and-pulley system, with 15 servos arranged in `N configuration` to drive its 15 joints with tendon.
+It utilizes a cable-and-pulley system, with 15 servos arranged in `N configuration` to drive its 15 joints with tenden, and a 4-bar linkage driven 16th joint.

 Each finger provides three degrees of freedom: metacarpal (MCP) adduction/abduction, MCP flexion/extension, and proximal interphalangeal (PIP) flexion/extension.
 A custom four-bar linkage at the distal end of each phalanx converts the PIP motion into a coupled movement at the distal interphalangeal (DIP) joint.
 The thumb is designed with four degrees of freedom, including carpometacarpal (CMC) adduction/abduction and flexion/extension, as well as MCP adduction/abduction and flexion/extension.

 The hand is controlled through provided `ROS2` packages found in `/src`.
 It provides several modes to interface with the robot - `motion shadowing` and `servo input` streaming through `ROS2` topic, or direct `servo input` control through CLI.
 See packages in `/src` for more details.

+**V4 Updates in a nutshell:**
+- Updated single shear phalanx
+- Added servo calibration modules
+- Now using FeeTech servos (see [BOM](/BOM.md) update)
+- Now using servo2040 for PWM builds
+- Franka whole arm teleoperation (see [this repo](https://github.com/wengmister/franka-vr-teleop) for more details)

 # Hardware Setup